AdamBissonnette/MM-Base-WP-Plugin/readme.txt

 * **folder**: Relative to the base uploads directory of your wordpress install (e.g. siteurl.com/wp-content/uploads/mm/yy/ or siteurl.com/wp-content/ or siteurl.com/media).
 You can check your media settings from your WordPress dashboard in Settings -> Media.
 If you organize your uploads in the WordPress default month / year base folder you should either prepend this field with "/../../" or disable that setting before uploading files.
 * **format**: Tabular (format="table") or Unordered list (format="li") or comma-delimited (format="comma") or Unordered List of Images (format="img" Note: this will put all files in <img> tags) or Custom (format="custom") for using the Shortcode content to create a custom template (see Custom Formats section below for more information)
 * **types**: Only list given file types (e.g. types="pdf,doc,txt"), If no types are specified then all files in the directory will be listed.
-* **class**: Only used for the "li", "img" and "table" formats, applies a given class to the shortcode output (e.g. <ul class="mmm-list"> / for more information on styling check out the FAQ)
+* **class**: Only used for the "li", "img" and "table" formats, applies a given class to the shortcode output (e.g. &#60;ul class="mmm-list"&#62; / for more information on styling check out the FAQ)
 * **limit**: The default value will list all files in the directory.
 You can add a positive number of your choice and that amount of files will be displayed.
 * **orderby**: Current params can be either "name" (default) or "date" which sorts the files by date modified since date created seems to be hit and miss.
+* **order**: By default the order of the list is sorted descending (asc) from the highest value to lowest where value is determined by the "orderby" attribute.
+Ordering by date results in a list being displayed as newest to oldest and ordering by name results in a list descending through the alphabet (a-z).
+To reverse either of these defaults simply add order="desc" into the shortcode parameters
 * **target**: This parameter lets you set a "target" for the links to the listed files (This is typically used to open the files in a new window)